Agroecology-Lab/Open-Weeding-Delta/README.md

 We aim to update the hardware and software as used in Nindamani.

-OWD,autonomously detects and segment the weeds from crop using artificial intelligence.
+Open Weeding Delta,autonomously detects and segment the weeds from crop using artificial intelligence.
 It's built on ROS2.
-OWD can be used in any early stage of crops for autonomous weeding.
+Open Weeding Delta could be used in any early stage crops for autonomous weeding.

   ![](demo/Nindamani-gif_1.1.gif)